Resources for Further Research and Reading

-I have the found the resources below to be of great value in learning about the traditional and scientific evidence which supports a healthy diet.
+I have the found the resources below to be of great value in learning about the traditional and scientific evidence which supports a ketogenic diet.
 I've read all of the books several times over, bought them for loved ones and friends, and I recommend all of these books and websites without reservation to anyone wanting to learn more about low carbohydrate diets in general.

 - Tuit Nutrition: Amy has followed a lower carbohydrate diet with intermittent periods of ketosis for ten years.
 She wrote her graduate thesis on the use of ketogenic diets as therapy for Alzheimer's disease and now helps others understand the myriad benefits of carbohydrate restriction.
 She can help you too!